jzebker/stock_analysis/README.md

 ### Analysis of Stock Performance in 2017 vs 2018
 ![returns2017vs2018](https://user-images.githubusercontent.com/84994321/123528398-8d126500-d69b-11eb-927d-442b7a097e7b.png)
-Looking at year to year returns, 2018 was a down year for all but TERP who simply lost less money in 2018 than in 2017 and RUN.
+Comparing returns from 2017 and 2018, 2018 was a down year for all but TERP which simply lost less money in 2018 than in 2017 and RUN which grew over 80%.
 All other tracked stocks experienced either less growth or lost money.
+ENPH and RUN were the only tracked stocks with positive returns for 2018.
 ![tdv2017vs2018](https://user-images.githubusercontent.com/84994321/123528516-9223e400-d69c-11eb-8f15-26de5249c7b3.png)
+The following stocks increased an increase in trade volume from 2017 to 2018: DQ, ENPH, HASI, RUN, SEDG, TERP, and VSLR.
+It is worth noting that DQ, ENPH, and RUN all experienced significant proportional increases to their trade volume from 2017 to 2018.
+ENPH and RUN were the only stocks that saw positive returns in 2018.
+DQ does not fit this pattern but its total volume numbers are less than half of those of ENPH and RUN.
+Data for the charts above follows.

 2017: